What is depression in teens?

 - Have low self-esteem, a pessimistic outlook, or poor coping skills

-- Are lesbian, gay, bisexual, or transgender, especially when their families are not supportive
+- Are members of the LGBTQIA+ community, especially when their families are not supportive

 What are the symptoms of depression in teens?

 If you have depression, you have one or more of these symptoms most of the time:

 - Feeling of emptiness